dhruv12304/272_EnterpriseSoftware/README.md

-# Microservices Architecture – User & Order Services (Flask)
+# Microservices Architecture – User & Order Services

-This project demonstrates a tiny **microservices** setup with two independent Flask apps:
+This project demonstrates a **microservices** setup with two independent Flask apps:
 - **User Service** (users Create/Read) on port **5001**
 - **Order Service** (orders) on port **5002**, which **calls the User Service** to enrich order responses with user details.